EC2

 After completing these intricate configurations, it's essential to verify that your EC2 instances in the private subnet can indeed connect to the internet.
 To test the connectivity, log in to or SSH into your EC2 instance and attempt to ping a website from the command line.
 A successful ping indicates that your EC2 instance now has secure internet access.

 In case you encounter any connectivity issues, you can effectively troubleshoot by enabling flow logs at both the VPC and subnet levels.
 These logs are valuable in analyzing the allowed and rejected traffic at the network interface level, helping you pinpoint and resolve any issues that may arise.
+For more details, check the AWS VPC documentation.

 Conclusion